Billy's Boots: Story overview

 Billy was often able to anticipate future events in his own life by reading Keen's book The Life of Dead Shot Keen.
 Billy's life often mirrored Keen's, such as the time when he came on as a substitute in a school match with his team losing 0-7, and scored 8 goals himself to win the match, or when he accidentally got into trouble by being selected for both sides in a schools' cup final.
 He had previously read about Keen's similar experiences while turning out for his teams.
 He was thus able to foresee events and work out solutions to problems.

 In February 1971 Billy sat his 11+.
 Despite his gran forbidding him to play football so he could concentrate on his schoolwork, he failed to qualify for the Grammar School, but achieved a good enough grade to attend the local Secondary School, Kenwood Technical.

 Billy lived with his grandmother, but the fate of his parents was only addressed very briefly early on when a teacher offered him a lift to a match if his dad couldn't take him.
 Billy replied, "M-My dad's n-not alive, sir".
 In 1973 Billy and his grandmother moved to the village of Groundwood to live with his grandmother's elderly sister Kate, who owned a large house there.

 By the early 1980s, Billy was playing as centre forward for Groundwood School, alongside pals such as Jimmy Dawson, Reg Wood, Marvin Soames and Harvey Crisp.
 The strip regularly involved mishaps involving his boots, which were periodically lost, stolen or damaged, resulting in Billy underperforming and thus being dropped from the school team.
 In several instances, he turned out for opposing sides such as "Merlin" or "Brand X", scoring against the school first team, thus embarrassing the sports teacher, Mr Harris.

 During the strip's run in Eagle, the football element of the story was downplayed somewhat, focusing instead on Billy's exploits whilst on the run from a council home where he had been placed when his grandmother (with whom he lived) had been taken ill.
 There would often be no football action for several weeks, which was odd given that the central premise of the strip was football-based.
 When the strip moved to Roy of the Rovers, football once again became the central element in the strip.
 These years focused on playing for Groundwood School, with the emphasis often placed on whether he could help them win cup competitions rather than needing the boots to be successful.

 Keen was also a skilled cricketer, and Billy discovered a pair of his old cricket boots, which had similar beneficial effects on his performance on the cricket field during the summer months.

-Despite his adventures lasting for more than 20 years, Billy remained about 12 or 13 years old throughout the storyline.
+Despite his adventures lasting for more than 20 years, Billy remained about 12 or 13 years old throughout the storyline, that is until he joined Roy of the Rovers comic, where his final year showed him playing for Groundwood School's under 16s side.